-After performing the experiment, recording the experiment, I was unimpressed with the quality of my work.
+After performing the experiment and capturing the experiment, I was impressed with the quality of my work.
 If I was to go about doing this experiment again, there are a few things I would have changed.
 First being, I would have spent more time with the photographic side of the experiment.
-Having an apparatus with a constant background could lead to some very cool crisp photos.
-Secondly, the timing of everything wasn't ideal, the ice was subliming when I received it and I knew I only had a matter of mins before the little amount left would essentially disappear.
-Other than that, I was really cool to learn more about dry ice and why there is smoke like vapor present as well as flow photography and visualization effects.
-I really enjoyed making this video.
-For Image/Video assignment #4 I plan to do a similar experiment and prepare correctly to capture some crisp flow visualization images.
+Secondly, it would have been interesting to do additional experiments such as blowing air on the apparatus to see how it effects the carbon dioxide.
+It was very fascinating to learn more about dry ice and why there is smoke like vapor present as well as flow photography and visualization effects.
+I really enjoyed capturing this image.